-A different point of view of current affairs in this crazy world.
-Follow me and get my new column every week.
+A different point of view in this crazy world.
+Follow me.

 Author: Xiomara Spadafora

 I am just another woman in the world, but I have several jobs: my son's mom, my husband's wife, my mother's daughter, and my friends' friend.
 While living my jobs I find the things I want to write about.